Dre Campbell Farm

 Go through your garden and clear out any dead or dying plant matter, debris, and weeds around the base of your pickleworm-prone plants.

-Pull weeds, prune away dead or dying leaves and stems, rake up dropped foliage under plants, and dispose of the material.
+Pull weeds, prune away dead or dying leaves and stems, rake up dropped foliage under plants, and dispose of them.
 Compost what you can, and throw the rest in the trash.

 A clean garden is less appealing to pests like pickleworm moths.
-It also makes it easier to spot larvae, eggs, or damage.
+It also makes it easier to spot larvae, eggs, and pest damage.

 8. Bacillus thuringiensis (Bt)